wish-wg/webrtc-http-ingest-protocol/draft-murillo-whip.md

 The WebRTC-HTTP ingest protocol (WHIP) uses an HTTP POST request to perform a single shot SDP offer/answer so an ICE/DTLS session can be established between the encoder/media producer and the broadcasting ingestion endpoint.

-Once the ICE/DTLS session is set up, the media will flow unidirectionally from the encoder/media producer broadcasting ingestion endpoint.
+Once the ICE/DTLS session is set up, the media will flow unidirectionally from the encoder/media producer to the broadcasting ingestion endpoint.
 In order to reduce complexity, no SDP renegotiation is supported, so no tracks or streams can be added or removed once the initial SDP O/A over HTTP is completed.

 ~~~~~
 +-----------------+         +---------------+ +--------------+